RHIT-CSSE/csse220/Administration/CSSE220CAP.md

 average grade on the portions of the assessment tools that are relevant to the learning outcome is in the proficient range.

-# REVISIONS

-* 7/15/2017 - By Hewner, revised thread outcomes re department discussion, also removed generics and function objects from topic list
-* 11/25/2017 – Boutell: added mappings to department outcomes
-* 8/15/2017 – By Hewner
-* 8/12/2016 – By Hewner for 2016-17 CAP
-* 11/06/2015, By Delvin Defoe, Removed ForkJoin paralellism
-* 8/21/2014 Removed sequential lists, other minor changes
-* 11/15/2012, By Matt Boutell and Micah Taylor, Removed recommendations; they were implemented.
-* 8/18/2011, By Delvin Defoe, Removed recommendations; they were implemented.
-* 8/18/2011, By Claude Anderson, Edited recommendations from last term.
-Modified outcomes 1 and 6 as recommended in previous CAR.
-* 2/17/2011, by Clifton and Defoe.
-Edited recommendations from last term.
-* 11/4/2010, by Clifton and Defoe.
-Edited recommendations from last term.
-* 8/25/2010, by Michael Wollowski.
-Edited recommendations from last term.
-* 2/12/2010, by Matt Boutell.
-Removed recommendations made this term.
-* 12/2/2009, by Matt Boutell, based on meeting with Curt Clifton: removed mini-project and clarified wording of Written exercises and small programs tool.
-* 8/19/2009, by Curt Clifton, based on faculty meeting from 7/28/2009, attended by Bohner, Boutell,